rvsrvs/learn-swift/README.md

 ### NEVER USE

 - for-loops - use Sequence higher-order methods instead
-- while-loops outside of `RunLoops` - in functional reactive systems, there is a while-loop at the top of a RunLoop and all code below that reacts and returns results, no other while loops are needed
+- while-loops outside of `RunLoops` - use trampolines instead.
 - callbacks, delegates, `NotificationCenter`s, or similar constructions - you should replace these with use of Combine Publisher(s) in every case
 - inheritance - replace with a mix of generic wrappers, enums, protocols and protocol witnesses as appropriate,
 - the `throws` keyword in APIs that you design - you should use Result instead. `throw`-ing functions simply do not compose well and hence do not fit well inside a functional code base.

 ### NEVER USE OUTSIDE OF MIXED IMPERATIVE/FUNCTIONAL CODEBASES

-- functions that return or accept `Void` - Void-returning (or accepting) functions, by construction, can only be used to accompli sh side-effects.
+- functions that return or accept `Void` - Void-returning (or accepting) functions, by construction, can only be used to accomplish side-effects.
 The type system has specific capabilities to handle side-effects in more efficient functional ways, so Void-returning functions should be avoided.
 E.g. if you return Void because you are dispatching an asynchronous operation, you should look at Combine or SwiftNIO and return a Future instead, if you are returning Void from a setter, you should consider the functional alternatives that allow chained application or, even better, move to using immutable objects that are constructed correctly to begin with.
 (For brevity, I'll refer to functions which return _or accept_ Void henceforward as "Void-returning".)
 - `Array.forEach` -`forEach` is used to perform Void-returning functions on Sequence types.
 It is itself a Void-returning function and therefore falls under the guideline of things to avoid for both what it does and what it returns.
 This should be avoided except for instances of interacting with imperative code.
 - `PassthroughSubject` from Combine.
 You use PassthroughSubject in order to invoke its `send` function, which is a Void-returning function and therefore indicative of an imperative-only interface.
 In a pure functional codebase this is not needed.
 It is there to connect the imperative and functional parts of your codebase.